I wrote this article because I rely on my DW743 every day to earn my living, and I love that it enables me to make just about anything!

 I buy lots of tools and have found that Tooled Up are pretty good to deal with and are usually the cheapest.
 Their stock levels are good with no quibble guarantees and fast, sometimes free delivery.

 There are probably lots more out there, the web changes daily!

 Come on!
 Have you not been listening?
-You are not going to need em!
+You are not going to need 'em!
 OK, OK, OK, just in case then, you can get them from Miles spares and powertoolspares.
 They have got a great exploded diagrams of the DW743 too.

-1. To make repeated short cuts, measure and cut the first one and once the blade has stopped spinning, place the cut against the blade on the RH side and mark the upstanding edge of the saw bed with a pencil or marker at the end of the material just cut.
+- To make repeated short cuts, measure and cut the first one and once the blade has stopped spinning, place the cut against the blade on the RH side and mark the upstanding edge of the saw bed with a pencil or marker at the end of the material just cut.
 Then it's a simple case of sliding the material through tight up to the mark and cut again and again and again!
 Marks easily rub off with a wet finger or cloth dipped in spirit.

-3. Once the saw is out of its warranty period you can really go to town making modifications to your saw.
+- Once the saw is out of its warranty period you can really go to town making modifications to your saw.
 You can extend the saws 'table' by using a half sheet of plywood, cutting a slot for the blade.
 The underneath of the plywood can have thin lathes to locate it over the saw bed and turnbuckles to hold it tight.
 (You lose a little of the saws cutting depth so it depends what you are working on)

-4. Once the saw is out of its warranty period you can make a cutting box to extend the chop saw bed.
+- Once the saw is out of its warranty period you can make a cutting box to extend the chop saw bed.
 This can just be a simple flat L piece of wood that fits across and is fastened to the saw bed.
 Repeat cuts are then a breeze using a 'stop' bead.
 Need a hundred pieces of CLS 554mm long for that big stud wall; no problem.
 (You lose a little of the saws cutting capacity so it depends what you are working on).

-5. If further funds allow, take a look at the accessories for the DW743, the extension bars and stop accessory is very useful and avoids home made mods as above.
+- If further funds allow, take a look at the accessories for the DW743, the extension bars and stop accessory is very useful and avoids home made mods as above.

-6. Use three saw horses to support the timber whilst cutting.
+- Use three saw horses to support the timber whilst cutting.
 Two to the left, one a couple of feet away and one further out depending on the length of timbers.
 The third one needs to be on the right had side to support the off cuts.
 You can manage with two but that third one makes all the difference, with a powerful professional DW743 you don't want any accidents and properly supporting the work piece is the way to go.

-7. If the house is finished and you don't want a big clean up or cover down use the DW743 outside and under a simple 3m x 3m gazebo!
+- If the house is finished and you don't want a big clean up or cover down use the DW743 outside and under a simple 3m x 3m gazebo!
 These can be bought really cheaply at DIY type stores or grab a battered one that no one wants anymore.
 They make great impromptu 'workshops' and keep any mess outside.
 Your clients will think that you are a real pro and whoever does the cleaning will think that you are a true genius!

 Why don't you leave a story about your experiences with your flip over saw?